MMformer with Adaptive Transferable Attention: Advancing Multivariate Time Series Forecasting for Environmental Applications: Introduction

+\item[4.]
+Empirical results demonstrate MMformer's superior performance in MTS prediction, particularly in forecasting for multiple regions.
+On air quality datasets, MMformer achieves significant improvements, reducing MSE by 68.182\%–71.578\%, MAE by 36.641\%–40.288\%, and MAPE by 35.343\%–39.383\% compared to iTransformer, Transformer, TimesNet, and PatchTST.
+MMformer also exhibited excellent performance on climate datasets, with all evaluation metrics decreasing by 27.837\%–55.363\% relative to baselines.
+Experiments on the PEMS datasets further validate MMformer's generalization capability.
+On PEMS03, MMformer achieves the best performance, with all evaluation metrics decreasing by 3.352\%–43.103\% compared to baselines.
+On PEMS04, MMformer also demonstrated the best performance, reducing all evaluation metrics by 10.714\%-39.458\%.
+On PEMS07, MMformer's MSE is comparable to TimesNet but underperformed iTransformer; however, it still improves all metrics compared to PatchTST and Transformer, reducing by 7.143\%-54.819\%.
+On PEMS08, MMformer shows the best performance, reducing all evaluation metrics by 10.672\% - 69.470\%.
+The above experimental outcomes underscore MMformer's strong generalization ability and robustness in complex multiple regions MTS forecasting. \end{itemize}

 The structure of this paper is organized as follows: Section 2 reviews MTS forecasting methods.
 Section 3 details the proposed approach.
 Section 4 presents the experimental design and results.
-Finally, Section 5 concludes and discusses future work.
+Section 5 discusses the research objectives and the research results in relation to previous work.
+Finally, Section 6 concludes and discusses future work.